isepulveda78/cornerstone/README.md

 let productThumbnail = document.getElementById('productView-thumbnails');

 After creating the variable, I console.logged it to see what data I was working with.
-I noticed to get the image that I wanted I had to chain my object down.
+I noticed to get the image I had to chain my object down.

 The hover image: